nuts-foundation/nuts-specification/rfc/rfcdid-did-nuts-method.md

 The public key MUST also be present in the `verificationMethods`.
 When multiple keys are present, one MUST verify in this matter.

 ## 3. Method operations

+DID documents are enclosed in a message envelope to ensure consistency in the network.
+The envelope is in the form of a JWS as described in [RFC004].
+Once the network layer has confirmed the signature of the JWS, the registry MUST validate if the submitter is authorized to create, update or delete the document.
+If the authorization fails, the document should be ignored.

 Changes to DID documents can only be accepted if the update is signed with one of the following keys: